Library-Ninja/Technical_Leadership_Portfolio/M1_The_Unasked_Question.md

 # M1: The Unasked Question

-*Creating a resource that solves an existing problem.*
+*Create a resource that solves an existing problem.*

 **Target Skills: Resource Creation, Stakeholder Identification, Problem Solving**